jennisa1/freeCodeCamp-Projects/Cat Photo Album app/Lessons Learned/Fieldstep.md

       front of the label element and closed HTML fieldstep element tags after the closed label element.
 Then, in front of the type equals radio button, tab the radio button twice.
-Then voila--the output will now place the Indoor and Outdoor buttons in their own separate selection boxes.
+Then voila--the output will now place the Indoor and Outdoor buttons in their own separate selection boxes stacked on top of each other.
 This is shown below.
        </p>
     <p>
       Fun fact: Fieldstep elements are black-level elements b/c they appear on a new line!